-* (OMS, 2004, Water treatment and pathogen control, IWA publishing, p 44-50)
+* (WHO, 2004, Water treatment and pathogen control, IWA publishing, p 44-50)

-The WATA ® device produces a chlorinated compound, sodium hypochlorite
+The WATA ® device produces a chlorinated compound: sodium hypochlorite

-While some of the other chlorinated compounds used for water treatment are dangerous, the sodium hypochlorite produced by WATA® is less corrosive.
+While some other chlorinated compounds used for water treatment are dangerous, the sodium hypochlorite produced by WATA® is less corrosive.
 Ingestion of sodium hypochlorite is unpleasant but not dangerous.
 The chlorine solution produced with WATA®:

-Conservation & stabilization of a sodium hypochlorite
+Conservation & stabilisation of sodium hypochlorite

 Proper storage is needed to guarantee its stability over time.